French rugby union system: Fédérale 1

 The top 32 teams from the preliminary phase playoff for qualification to Nationale 2.
 Teams 1–4 in each pool automatically qualify for quarter-finals with teams 5 - 8 in each pool playing off in home and away games (with the second leg being played on the ground of the higher finishing team).
 The aggregate winners of these matches play the quarter-finals with the winners of these matches gaining promotion to Nationale 2.
 These teams play semifinals and finals to decide the winner of the Nationale 2 division.

-At the end of each season, four teams are promoted to Nationale 2, and 8 relegated into Fédérale 2.
+At the end of each season, four teams are promoted to Nationale 2, and eight relegated into Fédérale 2.

 Fédérale 2

 Fédérale 2 is the sixth division of rugby above Fédérale 3.
-Teams can earn promotion to Fédérale 1.
+Eight teams are promoted to Fédérale 1, and 16 are relegated to Fédérale 3 at the end of each season.

 Fédérale 3

 Fédérale 3 is the seventh division of rugby union in France.
-The competition involves a very large number of clubs, and winners can progress up into higher division of competition.
-The competition above Fédérale 3 is Fédérale 2.
+The competition involves approximately 180 clubs, with 16 teams earning promotion to Fédérale 2, and teams relegated to Régionale 1 at the end of each season.

+Régionale 1

+Régionale 1 is the eighth division of French rugby.
+There are approximately 240 clubs involved in the competition, it includes promotions to Fédérale 3 and relegations to Régionale 2 at the end of each season.

+Régionale 2

+Régionale 2 is the ninth division of French rugby.
+Approximately 360 clubs are involved in the competition, with promotions to Régionale 1 and relegations to Régionale 3 at the end of each season.

+Régionale 3

+Régionale 3 is the tenth and last division of French rugby.
+Like Régionale 2, there are approximately 360 clubs involved in the competition.
+Teams earn promotions to Régionale 2, however it differs in that there are no relegations at the end of each season.